AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2021-02-03-policy-distillation.md

     The sharpening here is very similar to sharpening done with images, such that it is easier to threshold them later.
-Sharpening the $Q$-values is so that it becomes easier to select the correct action i.e. the one taken by $T$.
+Sharpening the $Q$-values is so that it becomes easier to select the correct action i.e., the one taken by $T$.
 I'm not sure how softening it helps with learning "secondary" knowledge, but I can refer to Hinton's paper for more details.
     {: .notice}